GitJd28/Power-BI-Analytics/README.md

 # Power BI Projects

-This repository documents my journey of learning Power BI through hands-on projects, dashboards, and data analysis exercises.
-The goal is to build practical business intelligence skills by working with real datasets and creating interactive reports.
+This repository contains my projects working with Power BI.
+It includes dashboards, reports, and data analysis exercises to improve my skills using real datasets.

 Current projects: